-The text of the proposed rule change is available on the Exchange's Website at
+The text of the proposed rule change is available on the Exchange's Website at www.ise.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.

-Reference Room.

 II.
 Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change